exasol/public-knowledgebase/Database-Features/unsafe_expressions_sql_and_join_order.md

 -- [Code: 0, SQL State: 22104]  data exception - datetime field underflow (Session: 1843518053339627520)
 ```

 Here, the error arises because ADD_DAYS(d.DATEVALUE, 1 - TO_CHAR(d.DATEVALUE, 'D')) tries to process the value '0001-01-01', even though the CTE filter should have excluded it.
-Depending on the optimizer’s decision, the filter may not be applied before the join expression is evaluated, leading to inconsistent behavior across database versions, diferent filter conditions etc..
+Depending on the optimizer’s decision, the filter may not be applied before the join expression is evaluated, leading to inconsistent behavior across database versions, different filter conditions etc.

 ## Solution